TRIQS/triqs/doc/reference/wrap_generator/contents.rst

 C++/Python wrapper generator
 =======================================

+.. warning:: This part of the documentation contains only the reference doc, from python autodoc.
-Reference doc.
-Intro. to be written.
+             Introduction to be written.

 .. toctree::
    :maxdepth: 1